Mortara, Lombardy: History

-The prose translation sounds as follows:

-"Here so many Longobards died and the slaughter of them was so great here that, from then on, the inhabitants gave the place of the battle the name of Mortara".
+Translating as: "Here so many Longobards died and the slaughter of them was so great here that, from then on, the inhabitants gave the place of the battle the name of Mortara".

-It prospered as a hunting place of pastimes thanks to Gian Galeazzo Visconti, who decreed unsuccessfully to change its name into Beldiporto (1384).
-It was transformed by Charles V into a fortress called «The Star» and in 1658 was besieged by the French-Piedmontese Army led by Francesco d'Este.
+Around the 14th century the town was the site of leisure hunting, and an inhabitant Gian Galeazzo Visconti made an unsuccessful attempt to change its name into Beldiporto in 1384.
+The town became a fortress called "The Star" under Charles V and was besieged by the French-Piedmontese Army led by Francesco d'Este in 1658.
 It was restituted to Spain and remained a Spanish possession until 1706, when it was annexed to the Savoy Kingdom.
 In the same year it became the capital of the Province of Lomellina.
-On March 21, 1849 it was the site of a bloody Austro-Piedmontese battle just before the defeat of Novara.
+On March 21, 1849 it was the site of the Battle of Mortara.

-Mortara is now an agricultural center of national importance for its rice production, but it is also an interesting and tasty gastronomical destination thanks to the goose sausages and products.
+Mortara is now an agricultural center and large producer of rice.
+Goose sausage is regarded as a local specialty.